Ultimate guide to travel vaccinations

 Hepatitis B spreads through blood and bodily fluids, so having sex and playing contact sports can increase your risk of getting it.

-The Hepatitis B immunisation involves a course of three injections which spreads over any period from three weeks to six months.
+The hepatitis B immunisation involves a course of three injections which can be spread over any period from three weeks to six months.

 Japanese encephalitis